 Ride Overview

 See and smell the fragrant lavender while it is in full bloom.
 Lush purple fields await you each day on this ride which has wonderful food each day and fun long canters through the countryside.
 Call us today as space is limited on these dates.
+Our lavender horseback trail ride in Provence … a fragrant and colorful horseback riding trip from the South of the Luberon nature park to the Provence lavender-growing places: the country of Banon and Sault: the lavender “capital”.

-Rate: $1,955.00 USD per person in a shared room
+2025 Rate: $2,270.00 USD per person (or 1,800€) in a shared room (Single Supplement: $395.00 USD or 300€)

 Included

-- 6 nights accommodation
+- 5 nights accommodation

 - 5 days of guided trail riding